Blogging

 • Self motivated

-Most of the words that are in the ‘do not use in your resume’ list are resume cliche words.
-They have been used for so long that they no longer carry any weight, and frankly these attributes are taken for granted as the price of admission to the modern work force.
+Most of the words that are in the “do not use in your resume” list are resume cliche words.
+They have been used for so long that they no longer carry any weight, and frankly, these attributes are taken for granted as the price of admission to the modern work force.
+Obviously, if one of these words is a key attribute for the job you are seeking then they should be used.
+However, as a key attribute, you should make them powerful by expanding on the concept in your resume.

 Your resume should convey a message of excitement and energy.
-The use of active and positive words help to bring out the correct tone and message.
-Take time to thoroughly review, and re-review your resume before you send it out.
+The use of active and positive words helps to bring out the correct tone and message.
+Take time to thoroughly review, and re-review your resume before you send it.
 Remember, you have one shot to get past the first round of cuts, so make it count by using the rights words in your resume.

 Do you have any words that you feel should be included or excluded from a resume?
 Share your knowledge and experiences.